Changissnz/selfinterest/README.md

 might as well be a lie?
 The woman, too stupid, conceited to sense the love, an admirer of her own self-image, that of an inanimate statue, therefore a narcissist?
-Going back to the man, would his decision to have taken the opportunity to make both ends meet make him some kind of "brute", a shame to his "people", an "outcast" to his "society"?
-And to end discussion on this man and woman with details that could very well be for a dark comedy or a light-hearted laugh on the futilities of life, the man marries someone "of his kind" to fulfill a ethno-cultural mannerism, the woman likewise, and both become so terribly unhappy about what love and marriage is from their experience.
+Going back to the man, would his decision to have taken the opportunity to cause both ends to meet make him some kind of "brute", a shame to his "people", an "outcast" to his "society"?
+And to end discussion on this man and woman with details that could very well be for a dark comedy or a light-hearted laugh on the futilities of life, the man marries someone "of his kind" to fulfill an ethno-cultural mannerism, the woman likewise, and both become so terribly unhappy about what love and marriage is from their experience.
 Passion is a personal matter for self-interest to act on.
 Temptation, fixation on the purpose, and obsessions of the most